Prince Alfred College: Wambana Campus

-Houses

-Since its inception, the college has used a "House" system – all students belong to a House.
-It is the school's aim that activities that are part of the House system continue to build the strong community feel that the founding fathers envisaged in 1869.

-Over the course of each year, students participate in inter-house competitions for the Wesley Cup – competitions include swimming, athletics, rowing, chess, debating, music and drama performances, and year level lunchtime sports.
-The "Academic Effort" grades earned by students also contribute to the House points tally.

-Currently, the PAC Houses are Taylor (Green), Cotton (Blue), Watsford (Orange) and Waterhouse (Yellow).
-At the time of the school's centenary (1969), the houses were Bayly (Red), Cotton (Blue), Waterhouse (Yellow) and "School"; at that time all boarders were members of School House.

-The houses play in competitions to see who wins the house cup (Wesley cup) and the spirit cup.

 Sport

 Prince Alfred College is a member of the Sports Association for Adelaide Schools (SAAS).

 Rowing

 Rowing began at PAC in 1883 and has played an important part in the school's sporting culture since that time.
 The school has two boat houses, at West Lakes and by the Torrens Lake in the City of Adelaide's parklands.
-The school employs a full-time Director of Rowing, (currently Mr. Will Maling).
+The school employs a full-time Director of Rowing, (currently Mr. Tim Hennessy).
 Although competition in local and national regattas forms an integral part of the rowing programme, the main event for each year is the Head of the River.
 The school won the Head of the River in 2012, 2013 and 2014, captained by Jack Kelly (2012), Nicholas Parletta (2013) & William Burfield (2014).
 These years marked the first time the college has won three consecutive titles at the event.
+Notably, the school won the 2025 Head of the River captained by Oliver Smith, putting an end to a near ten-year St Peter's College victory record.